Window manager: Microsoft Windows

 Microsoft Windows has provided an integrated stacking window manager since Windows 2.0; Windows Vista introduced the compositing Desktop Window Manager (dwm.exe) as an optional hardware-accelerated alternative.
 In Windows, since GDI is part of the kernel, the role of the window manager is tightly coupled with the kernel's graphical subsystems and is largely non-replaceable, although third-party utilities can be used to simulate a tiling window manager on top of such systems.
-Window management on Windows can also be enhanced with third-party tools such as WindowBlinds, Resource Hacker, and SmartWindows.
+Window management on Windows can also be enhanced with third-party tools such as WindowBlinds and Resource Hacker.
 Since Windows 8, the Direct3D-based Desktop Window Manager can no longer be disabled.
 It can only be restarted with the hotkey combination Ctrl+Shift+Win+B.

 Windows Explorer (explorer.exe) is used by default as the shell in modern Windows systems to provide a taskbar and file manager, along with many functions of a window manager; aspects of Windows can be modified through the provided configuration utilities, modifying the Windows Registry or with 3rd party tools, such as WindowBlinds or Resource Hacker.

 A complete X Windows Server, allowing the use of window managers ported from the unixoid world can also be provided for Microsoft Windows through Cygwin/X even in multiwindow mode (and by other X Window System implementations).
 Thereby, it is easily possible to e.g. have X Window System client programs running either in the same Cygwin environment on the same machine, or on a Linux, BSD Unix etc. system via the network, and only their GUI being displayed and usable on top of the Microsoft Windows environment.

 Note that Microsoft and X Window System use different terms to describe similar concepts.
 For example, there is rarely any mention of the term window manager by Microsoft because it is integrated and non-replaceable, and distinct from the shell.
 The Windows Shell is analogous to the desktop environment concept in other graphical user interface systems.